Below are the most frequently asked questions If you would like to know more information please email us - apprenticeships@corservltd.co.uk

 Who is Corserv and why should I work for them?

-Corserv is one of the largest companies in Cornwall, employing more than 2,000 people across the county, and the parent company of more recognised names like Cormac, Cornwall Airport and Cornwall Development Company.
+Corserv is one of the largest companies in Cornwall, employing more than 2,000 people across the county, and the parent company of more recognised names like Cormac, Cornwall Airport and Corserv Care.

 What happens if I want to move on after my apprenticeship?

-We’re hoping that we train you well enough and keep you happy enough that you’ll stay with us and help us support the generation of apprentices after you.
+We’re hoping that you’ll stay with us if an opportunity becomes available.
 However, if you decide to move on, you’ll do so with our blessing.

 How do I get on to an apprenticeship?